 I don't want to go any further without saying that USCCA and CCW Safe aren't the only companies who offer coverage should you need legal protection after you defend yourself.
 We have put together the industry standard chart comparing the major companies offering a form of Concealed Carry Insurance product.

 If you are seriously considering self-defense legal protection, as you should, use our chart to compare the programs before making the choice.

-Now let's take a look at each company in turn and find out some things that cannot be shown on a chart.
+Now let's look at each company and find out some things that don't appear on a chart.

-That lawsuit was eventually thrown out, but that experience led to the creation of CCW Safe.
+The court eventually threw out the lawsuit, but that experience led to the creation of CCW Safe.